flexiondotorg/IMDB-to-MPEG/README.txt

  - Merged yet more contributions from Eric, http://www.ypass.net.
 Thanks Eric!
  - Added usage instructions.
  - Added MPEG-2 video encoding.
+ - Improved video encoding speed by removing pre-processing with 'jpeg2yuv'.
  - Fixed spiffy animations when cover art is not available.
  - Fixed spiffy animations of platforms that may have incomplete GD.
+ - Modified filename input so that an input filename is optional rather than mandatory.

 v1.2 2009, 17th July.
  - Merged extensive contributions from Eric, http://www.ypass.net.
 Thanks Eric!